Bort-Millipede/PS2Linux_BrainDump/README.md

 # PS2 Linux Brain Dump

-A compilation of scripts and notes put together during recent stints tinkering with the official (Beta and Release) Playstation 2 Linux Kit.
+A compilation of info, notes, and scripts put together during recent stints tinkering with the official (Beta and Release) Playstation 2 Linux Kit.

 ## Disclaimer